skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 #### Review

-In this exercise, you built a proxy tier between your Azure Search account and any developers who wish to make search queries.
+In this exercise, you built a proxy tier between your Azure Cognitive Search account and any developers who wish to make search queries.

 ### Exercise 4: Create new table entities by using Azure Logic Apps